Managing Side Effects and Supportive Care

 The only way your health care team can help you manage side effects is if they know about them.
 Don’t think side effects are simply a part of your treatment and you need to be strong and endure them.
 Even when they’re mild, they can interfere with your daily life.
 So, be honest and tell them what you’re going through.

 Together, you can discuss ways to manage your symptoms.
 It may help to keep a list of your symptoms to take with you to your appointments.
-Also note when the symptoms occur and how long they last.
+Also note when the symptoms occur, how long they last and if there’s anything that makes them better or worse.
 For example, what day after chemotherapy side effects tend to occur, the number of days it takes for the side effects to go away and if the side effects occur more often in the morning or at night.

 Completing treatment